 Despite its remoteness, or perhaps because of it, Achiltibuie provides a remarkable number of activities and things to do, as described in more detail in the accompanying pages.

 The area is a walker’s paradise with a significant number of Munros within striking distance.
 You are never far from the sea which provides not only cliffs to walk on and beaches to explore but can also delight the sea-kayaker and the the photographer.
 The landscape is truly awe-inspiring and the villages interesting so why not Go explore!

 The Summer Isles Hotel is the perfect base for exploring the Coigach Peninsula.
 Here we have spectacular hills with breathtaking views.
 The area boasts many walks from a gentle stroll along our unspoilt beaches to more challenging walks up one of our local Munros – Ben More Assynt.
 Climbing Stac Pollaidh will take your breath away!

 The hotel has 26 documented walks in the area, each well described with distance and type of terrain.
 Packed lunches are available upon request.

 The Isabella is the local cruise boat owned by Ian Macleod.
 She cruises the Summer Isles giving passengers the opportunity to see many different species of sea birds among the rock formations and caves.

 One of the highlights of the trip is visiting the seal colony where you will see seals in their natural environment.
 If you are lucky, you may catch sight of the dolphins!
 Evening tours and fishing trips are available on request”.
-Please keep the you tube video alongside this narrative.
+To get in touch with Ian click on the button below :